 Courtney continues her love of learning through completing over 650 hours of continuing education courses to date, in addition to research, and listening podcasts while driving.

-In her free time, Courtney enjoys swimming in the ocean, any type of art project, sewing, and spending time at home with her husband and 2 dogs in Tarpon Springs.
+In her free time, Courtney enjoys swimming in the ocean, workouts, any type of art project, sewing, and spending time at home with her husband and 2 dogs in Tarpon Springs.

 From the time I was five, I was only interested in two things - art and sports.
 Growing up, I was fiercely competitive in both.

-I had knee surgery, rotator cuff tears, back injuries, spinal fractures, multiple dislocations and was told I needed bilateral shoulder surgery.
+During my years as an athlete, I had knee surgery, rotator cuff tears, back injuries, spinal fractures, multiple dislocations and was told I needed bilateral shoulder surgery.
 I was in constant pain, it traveled through all of my joints and muscles.
 Sometimes it was extreme and unbearable, other times it was just a constant annoyance that I couldn't shake.
 Sports became harder to push myself to the limit in.
 And some days, just sitting at my drafting table, or even holding up a paintbrush was difficult to endure.

 By the time I was 14, I was living on prescription anti-inflammatory drugs.
 I was having nerve conduction tests.
 I was given Valium, pain medicine and muscle relaxers.
 I stopped doing things I enjoyed.
 I even quit sports at my Orthopedic surgeons repeated suggestion.
 I started seeking alternatives, including chiropractic and massage.
 This helped with the pain, but I still couldn't return to sports without surgery, so I only went when I was suffering.